lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 the visualization from above, we saw trade volume.

-In the modelling case study we showed how to use polygonal models and the implicit model-ling facilities in VTK to create a stylistic logo.
+In the modelling case study we showed how to use polygonal models and the implicit modelling facilities in VTK to create a stylistic logo.
-The final model was created by extracting an isosur-face at a user-selected offset.
+The final model was created by extracting an isosurface at a user-selected offset.

 Computational fluid dynamics analysts frequently employ structured